Does Not Apply to Commercial Genetic Testing Program effective 6/1/2018

-There is a lack of available studies to determine the clinical importance of this test over standard, accepted testing methods.
-There is a lack of evidence to support the use of the gene expression testing to predict clinical events or to alter the treatment of individuals.
+There is a lack of available evidence to determine the clinical importance of this test over standard, accepted testing methods and for use in predicting clinical events or altering treatment.

 BlueCross BlueShield Association.
-Medical Policy Reference Manual.
-(1:2017).
+Evidence Positioning System.
+(4:2019).
 Gene expression testing in the evaluation of patients with stable ischemic heart disease (2.04.72).
-Retrieved September 1, 2017 from BlueWeb.
-(19 articles and/or guidelines reviewed)
+Retrieved September 5, 2019 from https://www.evidencepositioningsystem.com/.
+(29 articles and/or guidelines reviewed)

 Daniels, S. E., Beineke, P., Rhees, B., McPherson, J. A., Kraus, W. E., Thomas, G. S., et al. (2014).
 Biological and analytical stability of a peripheral blood gene expression score for obstructive coronary artery disease in the PREDICT and COMPASS studies.
 Journal of Cardiovascular Translational Research, 7 (7), 616-622.
 (Level 2 evidence)